CatGenius/MeterMaid/README.md

+# 0. Preface
+This is an old graduation project from 2004.
+It was hosted on a subsection of a now defunct website, nerdclub.nl.
+The text and code presented here serves as a backup, for nostalgic reasons.

 ![](https://github.com/CatGenius/MeterMaid/raw/master/doc/images/MeterMaid.jpg)

 # 1. Introduction
 The "Meter Maid" in this case is not a policewoman who is assigned to write parking tickets.
 Instead it's a device for gathering statistics about energy consumption.